apache/couchdb/share/doc/src/api/documents.rst

     }

-For information on batched writes, which can provide improved performance, see :ref:`api-batch-writes`.
+For information on batched writes, which can provide improved performance, see :ref:`api/doc/batch-writes`.

-.. _api-del-doc:
+.. _api/doc.delete:

 ``DELETE /db/doc``
 ==================